 “They said they weren’t aware of his record,” Madihha Ahussain, special counsel for Muslim Advocates, told Gizmodo.
 “They indicated to us that they had no idea and that, in their process of vetting, or whatever process they undergo, they didn’t come across this.”

 Vice News had, by that time, published a lengthy article about Kyl that detailed his various ties to prominent Islamophobic figures, including the Dutch MP, Geert Wilders, whom Kyl had personally invited to Washington in years earlier to screen a film that equated Islam with Nazism.
 (Wilders was by that point already known for his intolerant views on Islam, which he had referred to, in one Guardian interview, as a “retarded culture” and “not a religion.”
-He views had gotten him banned from Britain that same month.)
+His Islamophobic remarks had, that same month, gotten him banned from visiting Britain.)

 Kyl could not be reached for comment and an email to his law firm, Covington & Burling LLP, which also helped conduct Facebook’s review, did not receive a response.